Back to Silas S. Brown's home page

 Adding Chinese web pages to Baidu

-My University-provided personal web space had always been indexed by the globally-dominant "Google" search engine, but as a public service I thought I should also check if the few Chinese-language pages I have are indexed by China's dominant "Baidu" search engine.
+My University-provided personal web space had for many years been indexed by the globally-dominant "Google" search engine, but as a public service I thought I should also check if the few Chinese-language pages I have are indexed by China's dominant "Baidu" search engine.

 Dreadful machine translation